Computes weighted sample mean, standard deviation, variance, and skewness. See stats::weighted.mean.

 Sample skewness either computes 'b' or 'g' skewness using the notation from 1.

-skewness follows SAS format (and that of the R moments::skewness) and uses the biased formula for sd with N in the denominator
+bskewness follows MINITAB and uses the unbiased formula for sd with (N - 1) in the denominatorgskewness follows SAS format (and that of the R moments::skewness) and uses the biased formula for sd with N in the denominator

 "For small samples from a normal distribution b has smaller mean-squared error than g... for small samples from non-normal distributions... g has a smaller mean-squared error."